Cuts, Scrapes, or Bruises (Skin Injury)

 - Several bruises occur without any known injury

-- Very large bruise follows a minor injury (wider than 2 inches)
+- Very large bruise follows a minor injury (2 inches or wider, 5 cm or wider)

 - Diabetic with any cut or scrape on foot